-Welcome to the St. Lawrence O’Toole Parish Community.
+Welcome to the Mara Reina de la Paz Parish Community.
 We invite all of our parishioners and visitors to be involved in the daily life of the Parish.
-This site is now under construction and will tell you about who we are and provide you with the information you seek and the contacts you need to participate more fully in the Parish.
-Welcome!St. Lawrence O’Toole Church History
+Here you can find information about who we are and hopefully it will help you to participate more fully in the Parish.
+Welcome!.

 Established 1885 From 1859 until 1881, the first Catholics of the southwest section of Hartford belonged to St. Peter on Main Street.
 In the 1870s Catholic numbers had risen to about 400, a fact prompting Father Lawrence Walsh of St. Peter to acquire land at the corner of Wilson and Laurel (later Hillside Avenue) Streets for a church.
-The new chapel, named for Father Walsh’s patron saint, was dedicated on December 3, 1876, by Bishop Thomas Galberry.
+The new chapel, named for Father Walshs patron saint, was dedicated on December 3, 1876, by Bishop Thomas Galberry.
 In 1881, jurisdiction over the mission chapel passed to the Cathedral of St. Joseph.
 In 1883, St. Lawrence mission was made a parish by Bishop Lawrence S. McMahon, who named Father John F. Lenahan first pastor.
 Father James J. Smith bought land in 1895 at the corner of Wilson Street and Hillside Avenue for a lyceum building to serve the young people.
 With encouragement from Bishop John J. Nilan, Father John A. Dooley purchased four lots on New Britain Avenue in February 1926.
 On April 29, 1928, a solidly built basement chapel was blessed by Bishop Nilan.
-Father John J. Kelley completed the superstructure of the church, which was dedicated on October 24, 1954, by Archbishop Henry J. O’Brien.
-When a fire destroyed the Cathedral of St. Joseph at the end of 1956, St. Lawrence O’Toole Church served as the pro-cathedral for the Archdiocese until the new cathedral was constructed.
+Father John J. Kelley completed the superstructure of the church, which was dedicated on October 24, 1954, by Archbishop Henry J. OBrien.
+When a fire destroyed the Cathedral of St. Joseph at the end of 1956, Mara Reina de La Paz Parish served as the procathedral for the Archdiocese until the new cathedral was constructed.